Islam and Contemporary Art

 Returning to reality through the qualities of dhikr.
 Shapes as a way of remembrance.

-- Module five: Fractal Geometry.
+- Module four: Fractal Geometry.

 The Penrose Diagram grants us visual access to the transitional world of Fractals through flat geometry.